The Best Sharm El Sheikh Resort for Families: Movenpick Naama Bay Review

 Besides my obvious liking of the hotel brand itself, there were a few things I was looking for during our Egypt vacation.
 First, I needed to relax.
 Travelling with kids can be exhausting.
 Do not let my photos tell you otherwise.
 I am not saying it is not amazing, but this mom needs some downtime.
 I wanted to be able to sit in a lawn chair for awhile and just watch them play!
 But even more than that, there was a Kids Club on site and the boys were SOOOOOO excited to head off each morning after breakfast.
 They even picked it over swimming in the pool!

 The Movenpick Sharm el Sheikh also has an organic garden located next to their tennis court.
-They have guests plant olive trees after their 12th visit to the resort and it was really cool to see how quickly the trees grow in Egypt’s Arid climate!
+They had a green house and because of the warm climate they do not need grow lights like we have back home, just a good garden hose watering each day.
+They also have guests plant olive trees after their 12th visit to the resort and it was really cool to see how quickly the trees grow in Egypt”™s Arid climate!

 What else stands out for us about Movenpick Sharm el Sheikh?
 The food was excellent, as always!
 We enjoyed omelettes every mourning and ful, a dish of cooked fave beans.
 It is best when you add tomatoes and peppers and lots of lemon juice!
 They also have buffet dinner option, as well as an Indian restaurant and an Arabic restaurant, El Kababgy.
 We enjoyed watching bread baked the traditional way outside the restaurant and the Mixed Grill was exactly what I needed.
 Mixed Grill is lamb cubes skewered and BBQed, kofta (minced lamb, like hamburger, grilled on a skewer) and grilled chicken.
 All cooked on a charcoal BBQ.
 The spices and flavours of the BBQ are what I love the most!
 My kids are big on meat, so mixed grill is the perfect meal (along with hummus and bread of course!)
 You can read the rest of the menu here.